Is your team equipped to spot psychological hazards in the workplace? Identifying them is one thing, but do they also know how to report them?

 Once you have programs and processes in place to identify psychological safety hazards you will need to put in place a mechanism to report any hazards identified as well as any incidents that occur.
 This is due to unique factors that differentiate psychological safety from physical safety such as, but not limited to:

-- Confidentiality required for mental health issues
+- Confidentiality needed for mental health issues

 - Concerns with retaliation and retribution for reporting bullying or harassment – particularly if leaders are involved

-- The potential of imbalance of power in harassment, bullying and sexual harassment situations
+- The potential of imbalance of power in harassment, bullying, and sexual harassment situations

 - Personal privacy issues such as those associated with sexual harassment or sexual assault